spencerlambert/WebDL/php/README.md

 The webdl folder contains all the classes used for a WebDL project.
 It's designed in a single folder to allow for installation into existing PHP projects, or work as the primary framwork of a web application.

-Here is an example for calling a pb (Page Block) within a PHP project.
+Here is an example for calling a pb (Page Block) from within a PHP project.

 ```php
 <?php